 So dig deep, figure out what exactly is driving you to want the goal/outcome, and then dig even deeper if you can.

-- you want to lose 10 pounds because you want to look amazing in a bathing suit and have your husband look at you like you're the sexiest thing alive
+- lose 10 pounds because you want to look amazing in a bathing suit and have your husband look at you like you're the sexiest thing alive

-- you want to stop feeling pain because you want to run after your grandkids or continue to play tennis because it brings you so much joy
+- stop feeling pain because you want to run after your grandkids or continue to play tennis because it brings you so much joy

 Find your why, write it down, memorize it, post it somewhere visible, do whatever you need to do to get it forefront of your mind so when the hard times come it's not such a struggle of willpower to refuse the cookie or pizza.